mackyle/blocksruntime/README.txt

 Note that `DESTDIR` is supported by the `installlib` script if that's needed.
 Just set `DESTDIR` before running `installlib` the same way `prefix` can be set.

+Note that if the shared library exists it will also be installed.
+Add a single optional `-shared` or `-static` option to install only one or the other.